Navigation

 Denver High in Ozone

-Denver ranks sixth on the American Lung Association's list of most polluted cities for ozone in 2024.
+Denver ranks sixth on the American Lung Association's list of most polluted cities for ozone in 2025.
+It was also sixth in 2024.

-As Colorado experiences several wildfires near the Front Range, wildfire smoke has contributed to increased ozone pollution concentrations, Aedo adds.
-The APCD launched a Colorado Smoke Blog in July for those who want to track smokey conditions in the state.
+If there are wildfires near the Front Range, smoke can contribute to increased ozone pollution concentrations.
+The APCD launched a Colorado Smoke Blog in 2024 for those who want to track smoky conditions in the state.

 The division also shares current ozone pollution levels online.